Neelz79/smart_wear/README.md

 media
 =====

-Logos and Artwork for Byte.nl
+Logos and Artwork for smart-wear.nl